esperlu/metar/README.md

 # metar

-This go program is a console (terminal) mode program to fetch the aviation METAR's and TAF's for a given list of airports and other weather stations.
+This go program is a console (terminal) mode program to retrieve the aviation METAR's and TAF's for a given list of airports and other weather stations.
 Special care has been put into execution speed using the goroutines for concurrent data retrieval of METAR's and TAF's.

 As an addition to the METAR messages, Wind Chill factor, Heat Factor and Relative Humidity are computed when applicable.